Marginal treatment effects in the absence of instrumental variables: Identification

-\begin{theorem} If Assumptions L, NL, CMI, and S hold, then $\beta _{d}$ and $g_{d}\left( p\right) $ at all $p$ in the support of the propensity score $P$ are identified for $d=0,1$. \end{theorem}
+\begin{theorem} If Assumptions CMI, L, NL, and S hold, then $\beta _{d}$ and $g_{d}\left( p\right) $ at all $p$ in the support of the propensity score $P$ are identified for $d=0,1$. \end{theorem}

-The proof of Theorem \ref{theorem:main} is grounded on regression function ( \ref{md}), which summarizes the information from the data.
+Theorem \ref{theorem:main} is an adaption of the identification result of \cite{escanciano2016identification}.
+Since \cite {escanciano2016identification} considered a general double index model with an unknown link function, their identification result is only up to scale and thus requires a scale normalization assumption.
+In comparison, Theorem \ref{theorem:main} can identify the magnitude of the linear coefficients without any normalization.
+The proof of Theorem \ref{theorem:main} is delegated to Appendix \ref{appendix:proof}.
+Briefly speaking, the proof is grounded on the observed regression functions (\ref{md}), which summarize the information from the data.
 As $g_{d}$ is unknown, we need to eliminate it through some subtraction to realize the identification of $\beta _{d}$.
-When only one continuous covariate exists, the subtraction will be straightforward according to Assumption NL1.
-Otherwise, our strategy is to perturb two continuous covariates, such as $ x_{k}^{C}$ and $x_{j}^{C}$, in such a way that $\pi \left( x\right) $ remains unchanged.
-Specifically, we increase $x_{k}^{C}$ by a small $ \epsilon $ and simultaneously change $x_{j}^{C}$ by $\epsilon $ multiplied by $\left. -\partial _{k}\pi _{0}\left( x^{C}\right) \right/ \partial _{j}\pi _{0}\left( x^{C}\right) $, resulting in a perturbed value of the regression function.
+When only one continuous covariate exists, the subtraction can be carried out locally around the point satisfying Assumption NL1.
+Otherwise, our strategy is to perturb two continuous covariates, such as $x_{k}^{C}$ and $ x_{j}^{C}$, in such a way that $\pi \left( x\right) $ remains unchanged.
+Specifically, for each group $d$, we increase $x_{k}^{C}$ by a small $ \epsilon $ and simultaneously change $x_{j}^{C}$ by $\epsilon $ multiplied by $\left. -\partial _{k}\pi _{0}\left( x^{C}\right) \right/ \partial _{j}\pi _{0}\left( x^{C}\right) $, resulting in a perturbed value of the regression function.
 Subtracting the perturbed regression function from the original (\ref{md}) will cancel out $g_{d}$ due to the equality of $\pi \left( x\right) $, giving rise to an equation for $\beta _{d,k}^{C}$ and $ \beta _{d,j}^{C}$.
 Note that the multiplier $\left. -\partial _{k}\pi _{0}\left( x^{C}\right) \right/ \partial _{j}\pi _{0}\left( x^{C}\right) $ is the partial derivative of $x_{j}^{C}$ with respect to $x_{k}^{C}$ if we view $x_{j}^{C}$ as an implicit function of the other continuous covariates by equating $\pi _{0}\left( x^{C}\right) $ to a constant.
-Accordingly, Assumption NL2 (v) implies two linearly independent equations, ensuring an exact solution (i.e., identification) of $\beta _{d,k}^{C}$ and $\beta _{d,j}^{C}$.
-The detailed proof of Theorem \ref{theorem:main} is presented in Appendix \ref{appendix:proof}.
-It is worth mentioning that our strategy naturally features overidentification in the sense that generally more than two pairs of points in the support of $X^{C}$ satisfy Assumption NL, because $X^{C}$ is continuously distributed.
-As a result, the identification can also be represented as the average of solutions over all pairs of points satisfying Assumption NL.
+Accordingly, Assumption NL2.(v) implies two linearly independent equations, ensuring an exact solution (i.e., identification) of $\beta _{d,k}^{C}$ and $\beta _{d,j}^{C}$.